SalvatoreRa/artificial-intelligence-articles/articles/tabular_deep_learning.md

 In contrast to images, text, or audio (called homogeneous data because they have only one type of feature), tabular data  are heterogeneous, since they can contain multiple types of features:

-* **[Categorical values:](https://en.wikipedia.org/wiki/Categorical_variable)** a particular type of feature that contains qualitative (or discrete values, a limited set of terms) and there is not an intrinsic order.
+* **[Categorical values:](https://en.wikipedia.org/wiki/Categorical_variable)** a particular type of feature that contains qualitative (or discrete values, a limited set of terms), and there is not an intrinsic order.
 For example, gender, class, product class, and so on.
 * **[Binary values:](https://en.wikipedia.org/wiki/Binary_data)** Binary feature is a special case of categorical features, where the feature can have only two values (generally 0/1 or false/true).
 An example is the vital status of a patient which can be alive or dead.
 * **[Ordinal values:](https://en.wikipedia.org/wiki/Ordinal_data)** a special type of categorical feature, where while the values are discrete there is an intrinsic order.
 For example, frequency of gym activity (always > sometimes > rarely) or height if expressed in discrete value (tall > average > short)
 * **[Continuous values:](https://en.wikipedia.org/wiki/Continuous_or_discrete_variable)** a feature that contains continuous values.